About the credit transfer process

 If you are planning to study in a program where you have relevant work or life experience in that field, you may be eligible to receive credit through Prior Learning Assessment and Recognition (PLAR).
 Challenge methods include:

-To confirm if a course is eligible for credit through PLAR, please contact the Credit Transfer Centre.
+To confirm if a course is eligible for credit through PLAR, please contact the Credit Transfer team.
 You will need to complete a PLAR form and submit to the Office of the Registrar along with payment.
-The Credit Transfer Centre will confirm your registration with the academic area and the lead faculty member will contact you to schedule an evaluation date and time.
-The lead faculty will send results to the Credit Transfer Centre and will confirm results with the student.
+The Credit Transfer team will confirm your registration with the academic area and the lead faculty member will contact you to schedule an evaluation date and time.
+The lead faculty will send results to the Credit Transfer team and will confirm results with the student.

 Transferring within Georgian